Ford vs Subaru: Which is More Reliable?

 Subaru's standard all-wheel drive, which offers excellent traction and superb engineering principles, are qualities that make it a worthy competitor of the Ford brand.
 So, which of these car brands is a more reliable option?

-Subaru is more reliable than Ford.
+Our car experts did the research for you and found that Subaru is more reliable than Ford.
 The Subaru brand beats Ford with better reliability ratings, higher safety ratings, and cheaper repair and maintenance costs.
 Gas mileage varies on both brands, just as does their engine performance.

 Here's all you need to know about Ford vs. Subaru reliability.